bossman48/CTimer-Training/README.md

-# ZTimer-Training
+# CTimer-Training
-This repo contains ZTimer-Training
+This repo contains CTimer-Training